ev1313/dingsda/docs/tunneling.rst

     d.build(dict(fields=dict(value={})))

+FIXME: Compression is currently removed, will be added later with better API

 Data can also be easily compressed.
 Supported encodings include zlib/gzip/bzip2/lzma and entire codecs module.
 When parsing, entire stream is consumed.
 When building, it puts compressed bytes without marking the end.
 This construct should be used with :class:`~construct.core.Prefixed` or entire stream.

 >>> d = Prefixed(VarInt, Compressed(GreedyBytes, "zlib"))